meilisearch/meilisearch-rust/README.md

 ## 🔧 Installation

-This crate require a MeiliSearch server to run.
-See [here](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch) too install and run MeiliSearch.
+This crate requires a MeiliSearch server to run.
+See [here](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch) to install and run MeiliSearch.

 Then, put `meilisearch-sdk = "0.1"` in your Cargo.toml, as usual.